 Your Big Lunch can take place anywhere: in the road, back garden, park, allotment, school or community centre.
 Just make sure you get the relevant permissions.
 Here's our handy guide to closing your road — make sure you get in early!

-The official Big Lunch day is our mass participation day each year, but you can hold a Big Lunch whenever suits you and your community, you can join in the fun on a different date.
+The official Big Lunch day is our mass participation day each year, the first Sunday in June, but if that doesn't work for you and your community, you can join in the fun on a different date.

 Determine whether you want to keep it to residents in your street; people within a certain area like a postcode, or all users of a certain bus stop; or to a group linked by cause, such as a sports club or worship group.